 Negligent Driving Actions Could Cost You

 Negligent driving behaviors are on the rise, and most drivers may not even know it.
-Actions like driving under the influence, drowsy driving, and distracted driving have all proven to cause severe accidents daily, and yet they remain part of many motorists' routine.
+Negligent actions while driving have all proven to cause severe accidents daily, and yet they remain part of many motorists' routines.
+They include:

 Often these instances continue to occur simply because many drivers are not aware of the real consequences that may come with them or how dangerous these actions really are.
 However, despite all being considered negligent, they might vary in terms of inherent danger.

 According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), 5,012 crashes involving an alcohol-impaired driver occurred in 2019, resulting in 393 fatalities.
 Despite being only 1% of overall crashes, these accounted for 12% of deaths on Florida roads.

 While we have always been told that driving under the influence can come with dangerous consequences, motorists may still be unaware of how a simple happy hour can impair driving ability.
 According to the National Highway Traffic Safety Administration, the effects can change depending on your Blood Alcohol Concentration (BAC):